danstocker-legacy/nodes/README.md

 `#onDisconnect()`.
 4. Implement `#process()`.
 This is where you define how and when outputs are invoked in response to inputs.

+When initializing ports, instantiate `InPort<T>` or `OutPort<T>` passing the parent node as argument.

+In some cases, like custom super-nodes, connections can be made in the node's constructor.
+(See section "Custom super-nodes")

 The following example implements a plain `Node` that adds two numeric inputs together.